 About Our Service

 Prostate cancer does not always produce symptoms, so the most common way to catch prostate cancer is by scheduling regular exams and screenings.
-A digital rectal exam (DRE) is recommended every year if you are a man over age 50.
-If you are higher risk, please talk to your doctor about being screened at age 45.
+Men of average risk should be offered the option for prostate cancer screening beginning at age 50.
+If you are higher risk, please talk to your doctor about being screened earlier.

 Prostate-specific antigen (PSA) tests also may be performed as a screening test for prostate cancer.
 A PSA is a blood test that looks for a protein produced by the prostate; elevated levels may indicate the presence of cancer, but can also be due to an enlarged or inflamed prostate gland without cancer.

 PSA screening offers earlier diagnosis and higher cure rates for prostate cancer.
 Spectrum Health has adopted new guidelines for screening men for the possibility of prostate cancer.

 These new guidelines are in response to an uptick in the number of prostate cancer patients who are being diagnosed in advanced stages, rather than early on in the disease.
 Decisions about whether to screen and when to begin screening for prostate cancer should be based on shared decision-making between you and your providers.
 The evidence is substantial that delaying these screenings carries real risk to patients.

 In 2012, the United States Preventative Services Task Force suggested limiting prostate cancer screenings, concerned about the number of false positive tests and questionable benefit to patients.
 However, an increasing number of late stage prostate cancer patients over the past five years have altered that recommendation.
 Recent evidence suggests a greater than 3% annual increase in the number of patients with metastatic cancer after the initial USPSTF recommendation against PSA screening.